can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ## Client logic

-There are a lot of different bits related to the client that were pretty fun to solve, especially in order to get git-like behaviour, but nothing of that matters if we cannot communicate with the server, so let's start with that.
+There are a lot of different bits related to the client that were pretty fun to solve, especially in order to get git-like behavior, but nothing of that matters if we cannot communicate with the server, so let's start with that.

 ### XMLRPC

 Livejournal uses XMLRPC as a protocol for communication.
 Documentation is [old][xml-rpc] but serves it's purpose.
-However I had to check the last opensource version of the protocol implementation to make sense out of it for a back sync functionality.
+However, I had to check the last opensource version of the protocol implementation to make sense out of it for a back sync functionality.
 I'll return to it later, but now let's see how that can be done at all.

-I looked for a library to use and initially my choise was [s-xml-rpc][s-xml-rpc].
+I looked for a library to use and initially my choice was [s-xml-rpc][s-xml-rpc].
 I don't remember exactly why I decided to get rid of it.
-I think it was due to the fact that s-xml-rpc returns result in term of hierarchy of objects and it proved to be difficul to maintain.
+I think it was due to the fact that s-xml-rpc returns result in term of a hierarchy of objects and it proved to be difficult to maintain.

-Instead of that I've settled with [rpc4cl][rpc4cl] which simply returns a nested list and that's precisely what I need.
+Instead of that, I've settled with [rpc4cl][rpc4cl] which simply returns a nested list and that's precisely what I need.
 To simplify the code I made s simple wrapper that takes adds host information to every call: